beubax/join-the-siege/README.md

 ## Core Features

-*   **Content-Based Classification**: Accurately classifies documents by extracting and analyzing their full text content, rather than relying on potentially misleading filenames.
+*   **Intelligent Document Understanding**: Accurately classifies documents based on their actual text content, not just filenames.
-*   **Hybrid ML Approach for Accuracy & Efficiency**:
+*   **Hybrid ML Approach for Optimal Performance**:
-    *   **Lightweight Primary Classifier**: Employs an efficient, classic machine learning model (configurable, e.g., SGDClassifier, MultinomialNB) for initial classification.
-This model is quick, deterministic, and inexpensive to run.
+    *   Employs a swift, lightweight primary model for rapid, everyday classifications.
-    *   **Transformer Escalation**: When the primary lightweight model's confidence in a prediction is below a configurable threshold, the system can escalate to a more powerful (though heavier) on-device transformer model for a more nuanced classification.
-This hybrid approach balances speed with accuracy, achieving significant performance gains (e.g., tested accuracy improved from ~61% to ~79% with minimal initial training data and few escalations).
+    *   When faced with ambiguity, it intelligently escalates to a more powerful on-device transformer model.
+This boosts accuracy considerably (e.g., from ~61% to ~79%) while keeping all document data private.
-    *   **Privacy-Focused**: Document content, including escalations to the on-device transformer, remains within the local environment, ensuring data privacy.
-*   **Automated Synthetic Data Generation**:
-    *   **Cold Starts**: For initial setup and to bootstrap the model, synthetic documents are automatically generated for predefined industries using (simulated) Large Language Model (LLM) calls.
-    *   **New Industries**: When a new industry is added via the API, the system automatically generates tailored synthetic training data for that industry.
-*   **Incremental Model Updates & Continuous Learning**:
-    *   **Feedback Loop**: Supports a human-in-the-loop process where corrected classifications can be submitted for documents.
-    *   **`partial_fit`**: The underlying ML models leverage `partial_fit` (online learning), allowing them to be incrementally updated with new data from feedback or newly added industries without requiring complete retraining from scratch.
-This is resource-efficient and enables rapid adaptation to evolving data patterns and new categories.
+*   **Automated Training Data Generation**: Utilizes (simulated) LLM capabilities to automatically create synthetic documents, essential for initially training the model and for seamlessly integrating new industry categories.
+*   **Continuous Improvement via Feedback Loop**: The system is designed to learn and adapt.
+User corrections on classifications are captured and used to incrementally refine the ML model (`partial_fit`), making it smarter over time without requiring costly complete retraining.
-*   **Asynchronous Task Processing**: Leverages Celery and Redis for background processing of computationally intensive tasks like file parsing, ML inference, synthetic data generation, and model retraining.
-This ensures API responsiveness and enhances system scalability.
+*   **Efficient Background Processing**: Leverages Celery and Redis to handle demanding tasks like file analysis, ML inference, and model updates asynchronously, ensuring the API remains responsive and the system can scale.
-*   **Data Persistence**: Utilizes a lightweight SQLite database to store job information, extracted text content from documents, classification results, and dedicated feedback entries.
-Storing extracted text is crucial for effective model retraining.
-*   **Configurable & Extensible**:
-    *   **Swappable ML Models**: The core lightweight ML model can be easily swapped (e.g., from SGDClassifier to MultinomialNB) via a configuration setting.
-    *   **Modular Design**: Built with a modular architecture (`api`, `classifier`, `db`, `celery_tasks`) for maintainability and ease of extension.
+*   **Data-Driven Model Evolution**: Persistently stores extracted text and classification results (SQLite), providing a rich dataset for ongoing model improvement and learning from historical patterns.
+*   **Flexible and Extensible Architecture**: Features a modular design and allows for easy substitution of core components (like the primary ML model), facilitating customization and future development.
-*   **Dockerized for Portability**: Includes `Dockerfile` and `docker-compose.yml` for easy, consistent deployment across different environments.
+*   **Simplified Deployment with Docker**: Includes `Dockerfile` and `docker-compose.yml` for straightforward, consistent setup across various environments.
-*   **Testing Foundation**: Core functionalities are covered by unit tests using `pytest`, providing a basis for robust development.
+*   **Reliability Assured by Testing**: Core functionalities are validated through `pytest` unit tests, providing a dependable foundation.

 ## How to Use